Münsterschwarzach Abbey: First Benedictine monastery

 Münsterschwarzach became a centre of monastic reform during the 12th century, when Bishop Adalbero of Würzburg, who was in close contact with the reform movements of Cluny, Gorze and Hirsau, appointed Egbert of Gorze as abbot.
-Egbert not only reformed and renewed the spiritual life of Münsterschwarzach but then, through the spread of the subsequent Münsterschwarzach Reforms, exerted an influence far beyond it, from Harsefeld Archabbey near Stade in the north to Melk and Lambach in the south.
+Egbert not only reformed and renewed the spiritual life of Münsterschwarzach but then, through the spread of the subsequent Münsterschwarzach reforms, exerted an influence far beyond it, from Harsefeld Archabbey near Stade in the north to Melk and Lambach in the south.

 The monastery faced several severe problems in the following centuries, such as economic ruin, fires, and robberies.
-In the peasant's war in 1525, the monastery got almost completely destroyed.
+In the German Peasants' War in 1525, the monastery got almost completely destroyed.
 The abbey was restored under Abbot Johannes Burckhart (1563-1598), who rebuilt the library and reorganized the monastery's possessions.
-Abbot Johannes Burckhart was considered a fighter of the Counter-Reformation and tried to re-catholicize the monastic villages.
+Abbot Johannes was considered a fighter of the Counter-Reformation and tried to re-catholicize the monastic villages.

 After the Thirty Years' War, Abbot Remigius Winckel (1646-1654) had the monastery villages resettled, rebuilt the destroyed monastery mill, stocked up on livestock, and, by recruiting young novices, ensured a revival of the spiritual life of the abbey.
 Although his successor Benedikt Weidenbusch (1654–1672) was elected abbot in 1654, he was only an administrator until 1656.
 When he was elected, the only 22-year-old was not yet an ordained priest.
-He received the title of abbot in 1656 after his ordination and established a college in the abbey while he was abbot.
+He received the title of an abbot in 1656 after his ordination and established a college in the abbey while he was abbot.
 In a fire in 1677, Abbot Placidus Büchs (1672–1691) risked his life to save most of the valuables from the outbuildings, which were destroyed entirely.
 He also worked to rebuild buildings that had been destroyed in the war.
 Towards the end of the 17th century, a baroque plan for the church began to be realized.
 The architects were Valentino Pezani, whose guest house built in 1696/97 is still partially preserved, and Josef Greising.

 In the 18th century a Baroque basilica was commissioned from Balthasar Neumann, with frescoes in the cupolas by Holzer; it was dedicated in 1743 by Bishop Friedrich Karl von Schönborn.

-In 1803 the abbey was dissolved in the course of the secularisation of Bavaria.
+In 1803 the abbey was abandoned in the course of the secularisation of Bavaria.
 The monastic buildings were auctioned off.
-In 1805 the abbey church was sold and deconsecrated.
-In 1810 the buildings were struck by lightning and severely damaged by the subsequent fire, and between 1821 and 1827 the remains of the church were entirely demolished, and those of the monastic buildings largely demolished.
+In 1805 the abbey church was sold and profaned.
+In 1810 the buildings were struck by lightning and severely damaged by the subsequent fire, and between 1821 and 1827 the remains of the church were entirely, and those of the monastic buildings largely demolished.